 Who made the world?
 Who made the swan, and the black bear?
 Who made the grasshopper?
 This grasshopper, I mean- the one who has flung herself out of the grass, the one who is eating sugar out of my hand, who is moving her jaws back and forth instead of up and down- who is gazing around with her enormous and complicated eyes.
 Now she lifts her pale forearms and thoroughly washes her face.
 Now she snaps her wings open, and floats away.
 I don't know exactly what a prayer is.
 I do know how to pay attention, how to fall down into the grass, how to kneel down in the grass, how to be idle and blessed, how to stroll through the fields, which is what I have been doing all day.
 Tell me, what else should I have done?
 Doesn't everything die at last, and too soon?
 Tell me, what is it you plan to do with your one wild and precious life? -Mary Oliver

 “What is it about this place?
-How do you spend 2 months in Kolkata?”
+Why do you spend 2 months in Kolkata?”
 I am not surprised by this question and still, I struggle to come up with the answer.
 “Tell me?
 What else should I have done?”
 I understand the grasshopper, and how she flings herself out of the grass, out of what’s familiar, into people’s lives and hearts.
-In my case, into the lives of twelve women that are now my sisters.
+In my case, into the lives of twelve women that are now my sisters and friends.
 Then she floats away…

 Journal Entry, January 16, 2017

-*Saba Parveen took the first VFE workshop in 2015 and returned to help with this year’s class.
+*Saba Parveen took the first VFE workshop in 2015 and returned to assist with this year’s class.
 She is now in her third year of gynecology school and will be one of the first female doctors from her community.

-My amazing class consists of ten students—also, Saba and my translator, Ruby— with extremely different backgrounds, one student completely illiterate and a few others starting college.
-This mix of educational backgrounds proved to be more of a challenge when teaching, especially in those first few weeks.
-I had to spend more time with girls who had never touched a computer or a camera.
+My amazing class consists of ten students—also, Saba and my translator, Ruby— with extremely different backgrounds, one student completely illiterate and a few others just starting college.
+This mix of educational backgrounds proved to be more of a challenge while teaching, especially in those first few weeks.
+I had to spend more time with students who had never touched a computer or a camera.
 Ruby was a huge help in bridging the gap.
 Her knowledge in photography was extremely beneficial.
-The girls were inspired by her 9-month training at another NGO, The Light Space, and she shared her intimate self-portraits with the class.
+The girls were inspired by her 9-month photography training at The Light Space and she shared her intimate self-portraits with the class.
 As usual, everyone wanted my undivided attention.
-A few wanted to practice their English with me, while others were afraid to try.
-It takes time to figure out how to communicate properly to each of these girls, especially when they’re all yelling in Bengali at once.
+A few students wanted to practice their English with me, while others were afraid to try.
+It takes time to figure out how to communicate properly to each of these women, especially when they’re all yelling in Bengali at once.
 Ruby’s presence brought a calm to the chaos, and I am forever grateful for her peaceful energy and patience.

 As the class went on, I realized what an amazing opportunity the mix of backgrounds provided.
-Seema, a college educated Hindu took notes for Sakila, a Muslim girl who had never been allowed to go to school.
+Seema, who is college educated, took notes for Sakila, a Muslim student who had never been allowed to go to school.
 One of my students grew up in the red light district (and now lives in a shelter home), next to Prity, who had been raised in Howrah by her single mother.
-The sense of comradery among these women was astonishing—something I couldn’t fathom in the States, especially in an educational setting where bullying often sets the tone for students who are underprivileged or minorities.
+The sense of comradery among these women was amazing—something I couldn’t fathom in the United States, especially in schools where underprivileged students are often bullied.

-The four Muslim students grew up in Topsia (where class was held), a neighborhood in central Kolkata where leather tanneries used to flourish, and the putrid smell hasn’t left.
+The four Muslim students grew up in Topsia, a neighborhood in central Kolkata where leather tanneries used to flourish, and the putrid smell hasn’t left.
 The roads are narrow and unpaved.
-The streets are dustier than in south Kolkata, where I lay my head at night.
-It’s about an hour taxi to class each day and even the cab drivers often refuse to bring myself and Ruby the full route to Ektara, a location too deep in the slum, with unmarked roads and waste water floating on either sides of the lane.
+The streets are dustier than in South Kolkata, where I lay my head each night.
+It’s about an hour taxi to class each day and even the cab drivers sometimes refuse to bring me and Ruby the full route to Ektara; a location too deep in the “slums”, with unmarked roads and waste water floating on either sides of the lane.

-The girls who traveled to Topsia each day by bus complained of the location of class—having to walk down this dusty road, boys gawking (as they were outsiders) and the smell of sewage overwhelming their senses.
-It was enough to make Prity vomit on the side of the road.
-No one but our class seemed to notice, and I put essential oils on her wrists and we went on our way.
-But the moment I offered a change of location, the girls protested.
-They loved Ektara and once inside the school, it is whole new world.
-Our room is equipped with a projector, clean white walls, mats to sit on, tea at 11am, and lunch provided.
-Also, below us hundreds of adorable Muslim children in uniforms are being educated in English each day and are learning about conservation, avoiding plastics on Fridays and celebrating clean, filtered water that’s accessible in the classrooms.
+The girls who travel to Topsia each day by bus often complained of the location—having to walk down this dusty road, boys gawking, and the smell of sewage overwhelming their senses.
+One afternoon it was enough to make Prity vomit on the side of the road.
+No one on the street seemed to notice, so I put essential oils on her wrists and we went on our way.
+Yet the moment I offered a change of class location, the girls protested.
+They loved Ektara and once inside the school, it’s a whole different world.
+Our room is equipped with a projector, high ceilings, clean white walls, mats to sit on, tea at 11am, and lunch provided.
+Below us hundreds of adorable uniformed children are learning English and Hindi—and about conservation; avoiding plastics on Fridays and celebrating filtered water that’s accessible in the classrooms.

 Journal Entry, January 20, 2017

 Today we are working on our photo journals.
-Sarah mentioned it is good for the girls to use their hands and MAKE ART.
-Yesterday was our first excursion, and some of the girls seemed very shy, especially the Muslim girls from Ektara.
+Sarah mentioned it is good for the girls to use their hands and make art.
+Yesterday was our first excursion and some of the girls seemed very shy, especially the girls from Ektara.
 They won’t leave each other’s sides.
-Sarah and Sharbani (from Ektara), mentioned that it is a first time for many of them leaving their locality.
+Fatima and Sharbani (from Ektara) mentioned that it is a first time for many of them leaving their locality.
 They aren’t used to walking.
 They literally do not leave their neighborhoods.
 We started in Gol Park, near Southern Lakes.
 We were entertained by street children—they climbed trees, hung from the limbs and posed for the girls.
 We ate Chinese noodles at a roadside stall, and I am certainly feeling it in my intestines hours later.

 The goals of Vision for Empowerment have not changed, but with each year, they become more clear.
 The girls are desperate to learn.
-Whether it is photography, English, computer literacy, or cooking classes.
-They yearn for an independent life, even in a familial environment (and a society) that oppresses them from just that.
+Whether it’s photography, English, social justice, computer literacy, or cooking classes.
+They yearn for an independent life.
 They don’t want to be housewives.
 They want to work, even though many of them expressed that their future husbands and in-laws will not allow them.
 After this workshop, I have decided to work annually with the same group of women, to help guide them each year using photography as a platform for sharing their stories, but also begin the next venture: can we create a business in this field?
-Can we use photography and various training to provide them with a self sufficient life?
+How can photography inspire them in other parts of their lives?
 I am more confident this year, with the continuous collaboration with Her Future Coalition (formerly Made by Survivors), that we can make this happen.

 On one of our long cab rides together Ruby told me her biggest fear in life is time.
 Ruby is a face of beauty and resilience.
-She has received a great education, speaks excellent English, has done so many workshops and trainings, and was employed as a translator—but still she fears each day passing without securing her own life as an independent woman.
+She has received a great education, speaks excellent English, has done so many workshops and trainings, and is employed as a translator—but still she fears each day passing without securing her own life as an independent woman.
 “Time is too fast,” she said, “I am getting older and I have not learned enough.”
-She dreams to be a photographer and storyteller in a city where men dominate the field.
-She has applied to multiple studios, many asking for a photograph and not taking her seriously.
+She dreams of being a photographer and storyteller in a city where men dominate the field.
+She has applied to multiple studios in Kolkata, but no one takes her seriously.

-Every one of my students has dreams, and each of them will be introduced separately (so keep following these posts, in real time).
-We spent 6 weeks together, barely scratching the surface of each other’s lives but understanding, as women, the fight we are all fighting—to be treated equally, to be able to make decisions on who we want to love, and how we want to live our lives—with time working against us.
+We spent 8 weeks together, barely scratching the surface of each other’s lives but understanding, as women, the fight we are all fighting—to be treated equally, to be able to make decisions on who we want to love, and how we want to live our lives—with time working against us.
 Our one wild and precious life.